 The joy of living is a passionate theme in the artist's work.
 Being diagnosed early on in life with a neuromuscular movement condition, she uses her daily physical challenges to her advantage by channeling both the frustrations as well as the celebrations of her livelihood through form and color.

-Merriman, an artist native to St. Louis, went to Webster Groves High School, received her B.A. from Webster University and is a licensed massage therapist.
+Merriman, an artist native to St. Louis, went to Webster Groves High School, received her B.A. from Webster University.
 She began apprenticing under St. Louis sculptor Rudolph Torrini during her high school years and into undergraduate school.
-Her works have been accepted to art institutions across the country including Rhode Island, Chicago, Cleveland, and Kansas City.
-She lives in Richmond Heights, Missouri, with her husband, daughter, son, cats, a dog, one bird and a resilient goldfish.
+She lives and creates in St. Louis, Missouri, with her husband, daughter, son, cats, dog, and one resilient bird.